main Testing the API with Symfony

 If everything is working properly, you should see OK (5 tests, 17 assertions).
 Your REST API is now properly tested!

-Check out the testing documentation to discover the full range of assertions and other features provided by API Platform’s test utilities.
+Check out the API Test Assertions section to discover the full range of assertions and other features provided by API Platform’s test utilities.

 # Writing Unit Tests